 - In general, museum objects (with or without provenance) are not collected.

-The Maude Shunk Local History Room is available for supervised use during the room’s open hours or by appointment during normal library hours.
+The Maude Shunk Local History Room is open during normal Library hours.
 Users do not need a Library Card to access the room.
 The reading room is wheelchair accessible.
-Users under the age of 14 must be accompanied by a responsible adult who remains with the child for the entire research process.
+It is requested that users under the age of 14 must be accompanied by a responsible adult who remains with the child for the entire research process.

 Only Library Staff or approved Library Volunteers will be allowed access to the storage area.
-Staff will assist users with scanning or photocopying of any materials.
-The user will be responsible for photocopy fees as set by the library.
+Staff will assist users with scanning or photocopying items located in storage.
+The user will be responsible for photocopy fees as set by the Library.

 Gifts and Donations

 The Menomonee Falls Public Library accepts donations that fall within the scope of the Collection Development Policy.
-Due to limited staffing, budget, and space, all donations or gifts are subject to review by the Library staff and may be declined.
+All donations or gifts are subject to review by the Library staff and may be declined.
 The Library reserves the right to decline any acquisition, including but not limited to, the following reasons:

 - Inability of the Library to provide suitable space, staffing, supplies and equipment.
 While the lack of one or more of these does not constitute a compelling reason for refusing archives and manuscripts, deficiency in one or more may constitute grounds for a temporary delay in acquisition.